 Morehouse College – Dr. Robert F. Smith

 Billionaire Robert Smith might not have been a household name, but he became one after he announced that he was going to pay off the approximately $40 million in debt that the 2019 Morehouse graduating class had.
 His announcement was woven so deftly into his speech that many of those present weren’t even sure what they had just heard

-“On behalf of the eight generations of my family that have been in this country, we’re going to put a little fuel in your bus,” he said during his speech.
+“On behalf of the eight generations of my family that has been in this country, we’re going to put a little fuel in your bus,” he said during his graduation speech.
 “This is my class, 2019.
 And my family is making a grant to eliminate their student loans.”

 Smith, a former engineer and investment banker and current founder, chairman and CEO of private equity firm, Vista Equity is the richest African American man in the United States.
 He is the 163rd richest person in America with a net worth of almost $5 billion.

 This is not his biggest contribution, but it certainly got the most attention, partially because of the national political and policy conversation about student debt.
 And it has motivated others.

 Locally, WBTV did a story about a local barbershop that raised the funds to pay the $4500 in fees of East Mecklenburg students (for overdue books, unpaid lunches, band fees, etc.) that could have kept some students from graduating.

 Headlines Barbershop and owner, Season Bennett stepped up.
 I hope that Smith’s gesture will continue to inspire others to step up in their own way.